smjim/Mandelbrot_visualizer/zoom_gpu/notes.md

 - [COMPLETE] right now, the image is bounded by the width and height of the original video file, which is not wanted. a fix would involve removing all refs to the original video file, and passing in new width and height
-- a new function needs to be defined that outputs coords b1, b2 given t
+- [COMPLETE] a new function needs to be defined that outputs coords b1, b2 given t
+- linear interpolation zoom function needs to be non linear (slow down as approach) *log time
+- instead of using boundaries to determine zoom, use logarithmically decreasing radius centered on a point
 - new coloring scheme is necessary
 - eventually implement long double and extra long double to achieve higher zooms